 - Change in the capitalization of expenses policies

 - Change in accounting years (April-March to July-June to Jan-Dec etc)

 An investor should always ask herself the question: Why the particular accounting change and why now?

 Similarly, investors should focus on variations in disclosures:

 - Be wary when company stops disclosing an important metric.

-- Failing to highlight off balance sheet obligations/contingent liabilities like corporate guarantees given to bank for loans taken by other parties or a lawsuit or claim filed against the company.
+- Failing to highlight off-balance-sheet obligations/contingent liabilities like corporate guarantees given to the bank for loans taken by other parties or a lawsuit or claim filed against the company.

 After reading the book “Financial Shenanigans”, the reader would realize that managements of many of the well-known names in the world have used accounting gimmicks at some point in time.
 They have mostly been caught by regulators, penalized, and directed to rectify their books.
 It indicates that no investor is shielded from accounting juggleries and she can ignore learning about at her own peril.

-The book describes numerous accounting gimmicks that have been used by firms and similarly many other ways/indicators, which can highlight the use of nefarious methods in financial statement.
+The book describes numerous accounting gimmicks that have been used by firms and similarly many other ways/indicators, which can highlight the use of nefarious methods in the financial statement.
 However, covering all of the accounting gimmicks is not possible within one article.
-However, the investor should be aware that ever evolving financial landscape would provide newer opportunities for over smart managements to use shortcuts to achieve their targets.
+However, the investor should be aware that the ever-evolving financial landscape would provide newer opportunities for over smart managements to use shortcuts to achieve their targets.